tranvansang/express-transformer/README.md

 ## Utility functions

-Coupled with the universal-path string format, there are 3 utility functions which are used internally to manipulate the context object.
+Coupled with the universal-path string format, there are 3 utility functions that are used internally to manipulate the context object.

 `const {recursiveGet, recursiveHas, recursiveSet} = require('express-transformer`)